vega/altair/RELEASING.md

 2. Uses Cocogitto to inspect conventional commits since the latest `v*` tag.
 3. Skips the release if no SemVer-relevant changes are found.
 4. Runs the test suite.
-5. Bumps `altair/__init__.py` and `doc/conf.py` to the release version.
-6. Builds the package.
-7. Commits the release version and creates a `vX.Y.Z` tag.
+5. Commits the release version and creates a `vX.Y.Z` tag.
-8. Bumps `main` to the next development version.
-9. Creates a draft GitHub release.
+6. Creates a draft GitHub release.

 Review the draft GitHub release notes.
 If everything looks correct, publish the draft release in GitHub.